Hadoop vs. Traditional Database: Which Better Serves Your Big Data Business Needs?

 Which approach is best?

 That all depends.
-While the benefits of big data analytics in providing deeper insights that lead to competitive advantage are real, those benefits can only be realized by companies that exercise due diligence in making sure that Hadoop is the analytics tool that best serves their needs.
+While the benefits of big data analytics in providing deeper insights that lead to competitive advantage are real, those benefits can only be realized by companies that exercise due diligence in making sure that using Hadoop for big data analysis best serves their needs.
 Let us know if we can help in your big data platform comparison.